 If you're taking most of your cooking outside this summer, these chicken and tomato skewers are as summery as it gets.
 The chicken spends just a few minutes marinating in a lemon-garlic mixture before heading to the grill.

 It only takes four ingredients and about 10 minutes to turn fresh cherry tomatoes into a wonderfully rich and thick pasta sauce.
-That means by the time you finish cooking your pasta, dinner is ready.
+The pectin contained in cherry tomatoes makes them great for a fast and easy sauce.
+By the time you finish cooking your pasta, dinner is ready.

 Pan-seared steak and polenta make a fantastic match, but leave something to be desired in the sauce department.
 Our answer: throw some cherry tomatoes in the pan while the steak rests.
 Stirred up with a splash of olive oil, their juices turn into a smooth sauce that delivers brightness and acidity to this simple summer feast.